8go/gpg-openssl-encrypt-twice-symmetrically/README.md

 -   both use AES256 as one of the ciphers they use
 -   both use a digest

+# Miscellaneous Observations

+-   encrypt and decrypt operations consume about the same time and CPU, memory resources
+    - if encryption took N millsec, then decryption will also roughly take N millisec
+-   the sizes of the encrypted output files is roughly the same in both variants
+    - no variant is more space efficient than the other

 # Warning

--   Remember: both variants are ONLY secure if the two passwords are difficult,
+-   Remember: both variants are ONLY secure if the two passphrases are difficult,
-    -   using easy password will lead to easy-to-break results
+    -   using easy passphrases will lead to easy-to-break results
+    -   using the same password for both ciphers makes *no* sense, use simple encryption in that case, it is meaningless to encrypt twice if you use the same passphrase
 -   It is recommended that you also keep a copy of the scripts that you used together with your encrypted files.
 -   Open source.
 GPL3 license.
 Use as you like.
 No warranty.
 No claims.
 -   Not liable.
 Not responsible for losses or damages.

+PRs welcome.
+If you find it useful, give it a :star: in Github.

 * * *
 * * *